AqwamCreates/DataPredict/docs/API/Models/ConditionalGenerativeAdversarialNetwork.md

 #### Parameters:

-* featureMatrix: The matrix containing all data.
+* featureMatrix: The Matrix containing data.

 * labelMatrix: The matrix containing the class labels corresponding to the feature matrix.